 Every action has an equal and opposite reaction.

-If you were to push an object, the objects pushes back against you and if you stopped pushing the force back against you stops as well.
+If you were to push an object, the object pushes back against you, and if you stop pushing, the force back against you stops as well.

 A rocket will continue moving upwards as long as there is a resultant upwards force.
-If the upwards thrust force ceased the resultant force would be downwards.
+If the upwards thrust force ceased, the resultant force would be downward.